Read This First

 Prompt 1: Provide a list of best usage cases for AI fact-checking.

-The central claim is this: For example, there are topics for which a high degree of technical knowledge is required, yet a low degree of technical knowledge exists among the public who still want to express their opinions on the topic on social media due to ideological motivations.
+In plain terms: For example, there are topics for which a high degree of technical knowledge is required, yet a low degree of technical knowledge exists among the public who still want to express their opinions on the topic on social media due to ideological motivations.

 Vaccines and Public Health